-The MHTC's Cost Share Program, which sets aside monies for which local entities could compete to accomplish transportation projects that were a local priority, was suspended by in January 2014.
-The program allowed local priority projects to be completed with a mixture of local funds and monies from the Cost Share Program.
-The local entities would often accelerate their project using a MTFC loan.

-In January 2017, the MHTC approved re-activating the Cost Share Program in fiscal year 2018.
+The MHTC's Cost Share Program, which sets aside monies for which local entities can compete to accomplish transportation projects that are a local priority, allows local priority projects to be completed with a mixture of local funds and monies from the Cost Share Program.
+After a suspension of the program in January 2014, in January 2017, the MHTC approved re-activating the Cost Share Program in fiscal year 2018.
 The Cost Share Committee meets approximately 3 times a year to select Cost Share projects and can meet as needed if an investment in critical infrastructure warrants.
-As the funds for the Cost Share Program become committed and the availability of funds is pushed to future years, the expectation is the number of loan applications will increase to accelerate those funds.
+All new loans approved in fiscal year 2022 were requested by local entities for their share of matching funds for the Cost Share Program.
+As the funds for the Cost Share Program become committed and the availability of funds is pushed to future years, the expectation is the number of loan applications will continue to increase.